 - the world needs its atmospheric CO2 for the survival and fertilisation of plant life: it thus supports all life on earth.

-- atmospheric CO2, whether Man-made or mostly naturally occurring, is not pollutant.
+- atmospheric CO2, whether Man-made or in great part naturally occurring, is not pollutant.

-- the effectiveness of CO2 as a Greenhouse gas rapidly diminishes logarithmically with increasing concentration.
+- the effectiveness of CO2 as a Greenhouse gas diminishes logarithmically with increasing concentration.

 - although several scientific sources assert that CO2 has no real effect on global temperature, these notes calculate the effects of CO2 as presented in data from climate activists: they find that the impact of rising CO2 concentrations on global warming is even at its greatest extent to be pretty well insignificant.

-- so little of the effectiveness of CO2 as a greenhouse gas now remains that there is no possibility of Man-made CO emissions ever attaining the much feared +2°C temperature rise, that is considered to be so catastrophic by climate alarmists and sadly also by so many convinced Western world politicians.
+- so little of the effectiveness of CO2 as a greenhouse gas now remains that there is no possibility of Man-made CO emissions ever attaining the much feared +2°C temperature rise, that is considered to be so catastrophic by climate alarmists and sadly also by so many convinced politicians in the Western world.

 - increasing CO2 in the atmosphere can only lead to very limited further warming and certainly not to any catastrophic and dangerous temperature increase.